A uniform quantitative Manin-Mumford theorem for curves over function fields: Introduction

 The lower bound $\omega_a^2\ge \frac{g-1}{2g+1}\varphi(X)$ of the admissible self-intersection number $\omega_a^2$ was already obtained in the case of number fields by the third author in \cite[Theorem 1.2]{Wil19}.
 It can be proven over function fields by exactly the same arguments.
 Since the arguments are widely dispersed over the literature and are often only formulated for number fields, however, we decided to include a more self-contained proof here.

-\subsubsection{Outline}
+\subsection{Outline}

 In Section \ref{sec_graphs} we recall the theory of polarized metrized graphs.
 We give the definitions of the required invariants and we bound the Green function of a polarized metrized graph in terms of Zhang's invariant $\varphi$.
 We recall the notion of adelic metrics in Section \ref{sec_adelic}.
 In Sections \ref{sec_admissible} and \ref{sec_jacobian} we discuss the admissible adelic metrics for line bundles on the curve $X$ and on its Jacobian $J$ as well as one of their relations.
 In Section \ref{sec_hodgeindex} we deduce the lower bound for the admissible self-intersection number $\omega_a^2$ from the arithmetic Hodge index theorem on $X^2$.
-Finally in the last section, we give the proof of Theorems \ref{mainthm} and \ref{thm_bogomolov}.
+Finally, we give the proof of Theorems \ref{mainthm} and \ref{thm_bogomolov} in Section \ref{sec_proof} and the proof of Corollary \ref{cor} in Section \ref{sec_cor}.